 As part of our commitment to improving local infrastructure, we are pleased to announce asphalt resurfacing works that are programmed as part of Council’s Road Resurfacing program.
 These works will commence in 2019 following completion of the tender process to engage a contractor.

 Residents will receive notification prior to works commencing and Council is working hard to deliver improved, quality roadways for our residents with minimal disruption.
-Please click here for the full draft schedule of roads to be included in the 2018/19 and 2019/20 road rehabilitation works.
+Please click here for the full draft schedule of roads to be included in the 2019/20 road rehabilitation works.

 To view the current schedule of works please go to our Current works page.

 Council manages a drainage network of approximately 132km of conduits, 5100 pits and 32 gross pollutant traps, with a replacement value in excess of $133m.